 Your best work might receive awards.
 The best of La Voz work will be submitted to three prestigious journalism organizations to be judged.
 Former students have received many awards.
 The staff will have the opportunity to participate in two conferences per year: One is a one-day conference in fall quarter and the other one is a three-day conference in winter quarter.
-The winter conference will be March 6-8 in Long Beach.
 For more information, visit Journalism Association of Community Colleges or Associated Collegiate Press websites.